SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

 Setting up proper governance is key to the success of your organization’s Microsoft 365 deployment.
 When established appropriately, governance can help empower users to get maximum value from the platform.

-Manage workspaces lifecycle from creation to an end with **automated actions and policies**.
+Manage workspace lifecycles from creation to end with **automated actions and policies**.
 Make end users your reliable partners in governance - **keep the tenant secure and clutter-free**.

 ![SysKit Point - Automated Workflows](../.gitbook/assets/point-starter-kit_control.png)

 * **[Set up provisioning](../governance-and-automation/provisioning/README.md)**
-  * **Control workspaces creation and avoid sprawl**: Set up **templates for new workspace requests** for Teams, Groups, sites, and Yammer with custom metadata, naming and governance policies in place.
+  * **Control workspace creation and avoid sprawl**: Set up **templates for new workspace requests** for Teams, Groups, sites, and Yammer with custom metadata, naming, and governance policies in place.
-  * **Unburden IT teams and simplify process for end user**: Customize requests and approval workflows with our user-friendly Teams app.
+  * **Unburden IT teams and simplify the process for end-users**: Customize requests and approval workflows with our user-friendly Teams app.

 * **[Collaborate on access reviews](../governance-and-automation/permissions-review/README.md)**
   * Enable your admins to set up automated requests.